wouterpeere/GHEtool/README.md

 ## Precalculated data
 This tool comes with precalculated g-functions for all borefields of type nxm (for 0<n,m<21) for which the boreholes are connected in parallel.
-For these borefield configurations, the g-functions are calculated for different depth-thermal conductivity-spacing combinations.
+For these borefield configurations, the g-functions are calculated for different depth-thermal diffusivity-spacing combinations.
 The ranges are:

 * Depth: 25 - 350m in increments of 25m
-* Thermal conductivity of the soil: 1 - 4 in increments of 0.5W/mk
+* Thermal diffusivity of the soil (defined as thermal conductivity / volumetric heat capacity): 0.036 - 0.144m²/day in increments of 0.018m²/day
+(This is equal to a range of thermal conductivity from 1-4W/mK with a constant volumetric heat capacity of 2.4MJ/m³K)
 * Spacings (equal): 3 - 9m in increments of 1m

 Here a burial depth (D) of 4.0m is assumed even as a borehole radius of 7.5cm for all the precalculated data.